orhun/git-cliff/README.md

 A regex for ignore processing the matched tags.

-While `skip_tags` drop commits from the Changelog, `ignore_tags` include ignored commits into the next tag.
+While `skip_tags` drop commits from the changelog, `ignore_tags` include ignored commits into the next tag.

 #### topo_order